learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 4.md

 > Any password must be of length exactly $8$, and **must not** repeat any numbers and characters.

-So a password like "a1b2c3d4" or a password like "1m9j8s7h" is allowed.
-But something like "a1b3d0pa" is not allowed because "a" has been repeated.
+So a password like "$a1b2c3d4$" or a password like "$1m9j8s7h$" is allowed.
+But something like "$a1b3d0pa$" is not allowed because "$a$" has been repeated.

 If this is the requirement, how many possible passwords are there?
 You need not compute the actual value, you can leave your answer in the form of a summation if need be.